 Last Updated on: June 16th, 2020

-Let’s say you have an important file to send and you want to ensure it will get to the addressed without any changes, in one piece.
-You could use some trivial methods, like sending it multiple times, contact with the addressed and verify the file, and so on... but there’s a much better approach and it’s called hashing algorithm.
+Let’s say you have an important file to send and you want to ensure it will get to the addressee without any changes, in one piece.
+You could use some trivial methods, like sending it multiple times, contact the addressee and verify the file, and so on... but there’s a much better approach and it’s called hashing algorithm.

 Hashing algorithms are functions that generate a fixed-length result (the hash, or hash value) from a given input.
 The hash value is a summary of the original data.

 For instance, think of a paper document that you keep crumpling to a point where you aren’t even able to read its content anymore.
 It’s almost (in theory) impossible to restore the original input without knowing what the starting data was.

 Let’s look at an example of a hashing algorithm: